NdAbdulsalaam/NdAbdulsalaam/README.md

 <!-- TODO: Add last video link -->

 - 🔭 I’m currently working on google capstone Chicago Divvy cyclist analysis
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Business Forecasting with Excel
 - 👯 I’m looking to collaborate on predictive analysis
 - 🤔 I’m looking for help with writing sophisticated codes for analytical automation
 - 💬 Ask me about how to grow your business